Module: graphics

 - input:

-: text size can be adjusted with visualizationSettings.general.textSize, which affects the text size (=font size) globally - output:graphicsData dictionary, to be used in visualization of EXUDYN objects
+point: position of texttext: string representing textcolor: provided as list of 4 RGBA values**nodes: text size can be adjusted with visualizationSettings.general.textSize, which affects the text size (=font size) globally - output:graphicsData dictionary, to be used in visualization of EXUDYN objects

 Relevant Examples (Ex) and TestModels (TM) with weblink to github: